When The Toughest

 • Jail time (up to one year)

-Even though misdemeanor offenses may not lead to long-term imprisonment, they still appear on an individual’s criminal record, which can concern potential employers.
-Different types of misdemeanors fall under a specific section of the law, and an employer’s consideration often depends on the type of offense, the circumstances surrounding it, and any legal element that may impact job eligibility.
+Although misdemeanor offenses may not result in long-term imprisonment, they remain on an individual’s criminal record, which can be a concern to potential employers.
+Different types of misdemeanors fall under specific statutes, and an employer’s consideration often depends on the nature of the offense and the circumstances surrounding it.

 How Employers Use Background Checks in Hiring